 Perennial Leek (Allium ampeloprasum) rare and hard to find but one of the best plants for home growers.
 These grow and taste like regular leek but instead of growing viable seed they reproduce by sending up numerous babies from their base.
 Much faster and easier than growing from seed.
 These are hardy once established and insanely productive $3 per small leek

-Jerusalem Artichoke tubers (Helianthus tuberosus) a massively productive low maintenance vegetable that is high in inulin.
+Jerusalem Artichoke (Helianthus tuberosus) a massively productive low maintenance vegetable that is high in inulin.
 Can be eaten raw or cooked and is used in any way that you would use a potato.
-Very productive, one small tuber fragment can produce over 1kg!
+Very productive, one small tuber fragment can produce well over 1kg!
 When grown in good soil and watered occasionally each plant will produce over 3kg of tubers.
-Great food for people, pigs, poultry, sheep, guinea pigs etc. ONLY DURING WINTER/SPRING - Buy Now $2 each sprouting tuber
+Great food for people, pigs, poultry, sheep, guinea pigs etc. $2 each plant or tuber depending on season

 Garlic chives (Allium tuberosum) these are very hardy plants that can be grown from seed as well as from dividing existing plants.
 Both the leaves and the flowers are useful in cooking.
 Planted near fruit tree saplings it is said to deter rabbits and some insect pests.
-Flowers attract bees and other beneficial insects $2 per plant SOLD OUT
+Flowers attract bees and other beneficial insects $3 per plant

 Potato onion - brown (Allium cepa var Aggregatum) used to be very common when I was a child but very difficult to come by now.
 The delicate leaves can be used as spring onions, the bulb grows underground and divides into several bulbs each year eliminating the need to grow fiddly onion seedlings.
 These onions are easy to grow and store exceptionally well but are never overly large here, this variety can flower and produce viable seed $ not for sale 2017